 Create a Shared Drive

 Note: Shared drives have a 15GB storage limit.
 To check your current storage usage, navigate to the shared drive and click the information "i" icon in the top right corner of the page.
-In the sidebar that appears, you will find the drive's storage usage under Drive details > Storage used.
+You will find the drive's storage usage under Drive details > Storage used in the sidebar.

 Naming conventions

-Outside of the naming conventions listed below, groups/teams have the freedom to customize shared drive names as they see fit.
+Outside of the naming conventions listed below, groups/teams can customize shared drive names as they see fit.

 Prefixes

-When creating a shared drive, a prefix will automatically be attached to your shared drive name.
+When creating a shared drive, a prefix will automatically be attached to your shared drive's name.
 The prefix is based on the school, college, or unit of which your department is a part.
 For example, the Chemistry department would have the auto-generated prefix of “LSA-.”
-To delineate your specific department with the school/college/unit, add the Active Directory abbreviation to the shared drive name you provide.
+We recommend adding the Active Directory abbreviation to the shared drive name to delineate your specific department within the school/college/unit.
 (E.g., “CHEM-DriveName” would appear as “LSA-CHEM-DriveName.”)

 Note: This prefix cannot be removed.
-If you chose the wrong school/college/unit from the drop-down menu when filling out the form, you can edit it using the Shared Drive Manager tool.
+If you chose the wrong school/college/unit from the drop-down menu when filling out the form, you can edit it using the ITS Shared Drive Manager tool.
 If you believe the prefix provided to you in the form is incorrect (e.g., your department is not under that school, college, or unit), contact the ITS Service Center.
+(Please note that ITS uses official departmental data from HR to populate the prefixes.)

 Limitations

-The additional Manager(s) must be eligible to create a shared drive.
-If a Manager is not eligible (i.e., sponsored affiliates, temporary staff, alumni, retirees, Google Shared Accounts, and external (non-UM) Google accounts), then you will be unable to submit the form and will have to provide a different uniqname for someone who is eligible.
+The additional Manager(s) must be eligible to create a shared drive (i.e., faculty, regular staff, or student).
+If a Manager is not eligible, you cannot submit the form and must provide a different uniqname for someone eligible.

 As the responsible parties:

-- You will be responsible for the maintenance and annual renewal of this shared drive.
+- You will be responsible for your shared drive's maintenance and annual renewal.

-- If you or another Manager should no longer be responsible for this shared drive, you must either remove yourself/the Manager using the Shared Drive Manager tool or wait until it is time for the annual renewal of your drive.
+- If you or another Manager should no longer be responsible for this shared drive, you must remove the Manager using the ITS Shared Drive Manager tool.
+It is important to note that you cannot remove yourself as a Manager - another Manager must use the tool to remove you.

 If an individual's role should be changed from Manager to another, you should remove them using the tool and assign them directly to the drive in Google with their new role.